Doctoral Off-campus Research Policy and Procedures

 21. Candidates must undertake DELNA within the first two months of programme enrolment, and satisfy all confirmation milestones and/or provisional year goals as prescribed by the Board of Graduate Studies (or delegate), regardless of any period of off-campus research approved under this policy and associated procedures.

-22. Candidates conducting long-term off-campus research must be located/working in an environment conducive to their area of research (e.g. a research-oriented institution or company, another university or an archive repository etc.) and ideally will have a co-supervisor or an adviser at their off-campus location.
+22. Candidates conducting long-term off-campus research must be located/working in an environment conducive to their area of research (e.g. a research-oriented institution or company, another university or an archive repository etc.) and will normally have a co-supervisor or an adviser at their off-campus location.

 23. There must be an agreed academic development plan for the candidate.
 This may involve the candidate being required to spend time at the University in order to participate in face-to-face workshops, seminars and other activities.